szigony/ceu-dv3/assignment/README.md

 The Comparison tab allows the user to upload their own Netflix viewing history, and compare it against mine (refered to as Baseline).
 Visuals are only calculated once a file has been uploaded.

-There's a KPI showing the overall match in percentage based on the intersection of unique titles (`infoBox`) on the top left corner.
+There's a KPI showing the overall match in percentage based on the intersection of unique titles (`infoBox`) in the top left corner.
 Next to it are two bar charts comparing the number of unique TV shows and movies that were watched in the date range.
-The "Comparison of All Time Total # of TV Show Views" shows a cumulative view of the number of TV show episodes compared to the baseline by date.
+The "Comparison of All Time Total # of TV Show Views" chart shows a cumulative view of the number of TV show episodes compared to the baseline by date.

 ## Shinyproxy